 Project: Regulation of cnd1, an C. elegans ortholog of neuroD, a Kalman Syndrome gene

-Wendy is original from the Dominican Republic and lived in Puerto Rico, where she obtain her B.S. in Cellular and Molecular Biology with a second major in English Literature from the University of Puerto Rico, Río Piedras Campus.
+Wendy is originally from the Dominican Republic and resides in Puerto Rico, where she obtain her B.S. in Cellular and Molecular Biology with a second major in English Literature from the University of Puerto Rico, Río Piedras Campus.
 Her research interests include the molecular bases of neuron and synapse regeneration.
-She is currently working with C. elegans where she expects to tailor her research find answers that can be applied in neuro-degerative diseases.
+She is currently working with C. elegans where she expects to tailor her research to find answers that can be applied in neuro-degerative diseases.

 Maleek Montgomery, Tapu Lab